cintiamh/ComputerGraphics/README.md

 Computer Graphics
 =================

-Some practical exercises to learn Computer Graphics, using WebGL.
+Some practical exercises using WebGL to learn important Computer Graphics concepts.

 * Project 1